What Is Psychological Dependence?

 - Barbiturates, such as Seconal and phenobarbital.

-Numerous drugs of abuse are described as having both physical and psychological withdrawal symptoms and fostering both forms of dependence.
+Numerous drugs of misuse are described as having both physical and psychological withdrawal symptoms and fostering both forms of dependence.

 The Treatment of Psychological Dependence

-The recovery process for individuals who have developed substance use disorders to these substances should be strictly monitored by a physician or psychiatrist who specializes in addiction medicine to identify any potential seizure activity and immediately address it.
+The recovery process for individuals who have developed substance use disorders should be strictly monitored by a physician or psychiatrist who specializes in addiction medicine to identify any potential seizure activity and immediately address it.5

 In essence, long-term treatment for individuals who have “psychological addictions” or “psychological dependence” compared to individuals who have developed “physical addiction” or “physical dependence” should not differ significantly in terms of the overall plan of recovery.
-These individuals should still be thoroughly assessed, followed by a physician, treated for any co-occurring issues, be involved in substance use disorder therapy as the main component of the recovery, get involved in social support groups, get support from family and friends, and get involved in other adjunctive therapies that can contribute to their recovery given their own personal circumstances.
+These individuals should still be thoroughly assessed, followed by a physician, treated for any co-occurring issues, be involved in substance use disorder therapy as the main component of the recovery, get involved in social support groups, get support from family and friends, and get involved in other adjunctive therapies that can contribute to their recovery.

 Conclusions